 - How is the UK Hajj Sector Regulated and Governed?

 - How Professional is the UK Hajj Sector?

 *New* "Hajj Package Explainer" - Web Version with Hyperlinks is here & Print/Fold A3 Version with WWW addresses is here.
 The Report Executive Summary is here.
 Download the full Report here.
 A Press Release is here.

-In 2019, supported by funding from the LSSI/ ESRC Impact Acceleration Account, Seán launched the first independent report - Mapping the UK's Hajj Sector: Moving towards communication and consensus (2019) - on the UK Hajj Sector at British Parliament during a meeting of the All-Party Parliamentary Group (APPG) on Hajj and Umrah.
-In collaboration with The Council of British Hajjis (CBHUK), which serves as the Secretariat for the APPG, during March 2019 the project team convened three regional stakeholder consultation events with Muslim organisations, licensed Hajj organisers, Muslim community organisations and local Trading Standards officers.
+Supported by funding from the LSSI/ ESRC Impact Acceleration Account, Seán and Research Assistant, Wahida Shaffi, launched the first independent report - Mapping the UK's Hajj Sector: Moving towards communication and consensus (2019) - on the UK Hajj Sector at British Parliament during a meeting of the All-Party Parliamentary Group (APPG) on Hajj and Umrah.
+In collaboration with The Council of British Hajjis (CBHUK), which serves as the Secretariat for the APPG, as well as Licensed Hajj Organisers (LHO) trade association, during March 2019 the project team convened three regional stakeholder consultation events with Saudi-licensed Hajj organisers, Muslim community organisations and local Trading Standards officers.

 The Report also draws upon more than 30 hours of in-depth interviews conducted with key stakeholders, including government officials, the Civil Aviation Authority and Action Fraud, since 2011.
 It is developed from Seán's preliminary report - Organising Hajj-going in Britain - which was launched at the House of Lords during a 2013 post-Hajj event hosted by the Association of British Hujjaj (ABH).